-After reviewing several concept sketches with the homeowners, a final design evolved and was approved.
+After reviewing several concept sketches with the homeowners, a final design was approved.
 A detailed set of plans were drawn, permits were secured and the project was started.

 The first order of business was sitework.
 It’s important to get the property cleared of materials you don’t want and organized with the materials you intend to keep and reuse.
 This is part of the strategic planning that determines how efficiently the project moves along.